Detecting the genuine multipartite two-way steerability with linear steering inequalities: Introduction

 The detection and characterization of steering, have been widely discussed.
 In 1989, the variance inequalities violated with EPR correlations for continuous variable system were derived by Reid~\cite{eid}, and this was generalized to discrete variable systems~\cite{Caval}.
-For bipartite system, EPR-steering inequalities were defined~\cite{can22}, where the violation of any such inequality implies steering.
+For a bipartite system, EPR-steering inequalities were defined~\cite{can22}, where the violation of any such inequality implies steering.
 Following these works, further schemes have been proposed to signalize steering, for instance, the linear and nonlinear steering criteria~\cite{sau,wit,Pusey,Evan,mar,rut}, steering inequalities based on multiplicative variances~\cite{ReidRMD}, steering criteria from uncertainty relations~\cite{wa,schnee,Costaa,costab,jia,kri}, steering with Clauser-Horne-Shimony-Holt (CHSH)-like inequalities~\cite{Can3,Girdhar,cos,quan}, moment matrix approach~\cite{Kig,mo,chen00}, linear steering inequality from the semidefinite program (SDP) \cite{Can1}, steering criteria based on local uncertainty relations~\cite{Ji,Zhen}, and the universal steering criteria~\cite{Zhu}.
-The discussed criteria or small variation thereof have been used in several experiments~\cite{sau,wit,Bennet,smith,weston}.

-Besides the bipartite case, the concept of genuine multipartite steering has attracted much attention recently, and several approaches have been developed on this topic~\cite{he-reid,li-chen,csan,rmm,gmdrm}.
+Besides the works focusing on the investigations of different steering criteria, some other works are devoted to determining the conditions under which it is possible to reveal steering and exploring how useful it is in practical applications~\cite{yuxiang}.
+Most works on demonstration of steering deals with optimal systems~\cite {sau,wit,Bennet,smith,weston,65,70}, and recently, the steering in multipartite system has attracted much attention and several approaches have been developed on this topic~\cite{he-reid,li-chen,csan,rmm,gmdrm, 51}.
 In this work, we shall introduce the definition of genuine multipartite two-way steerability, and it can be viewed as a natural generalization of the two-way steerability which has a clear definition for the bipartite system~\cite{Can1,rmd}.
 A general protocol to design the sufficient criteria for detecting the genuine multipartite steerability with linearly steering inequalities (LSIs) will be developed.
 A special class of LSIs, which are constructed from the Bell operators, will be introduced, and furthermore, several other types of LSIs will also be considered.